Meet Caroline Mardon

 My name is Caroline Mary Mardon and I’m 66 years old.
 Caroline means ‘strength and courage’.
 But I prefer Carol, because it means ‘song of joy’.

 I’ve always had a love for nature and for animals and plants.
-My dream was to be a vet, but I didn’t get high enough marks in Afrikaans.
-So, I went into biological sciences because it was an international research degree and it gave me the opportunity of branching out into whatever area I enjoyed.
+My dream was to be a vet, but I chose to go into biological sciences because it was an international research degree.
+It also gave me the opportunity of branching out into whatever area I enjoyed.
 I did Honours in bio chemistry and cell structure, specialising in cell communication and animal communication, because my other major was animal behaviour.

 I grew up in a middle-class home with very loving parents.
-Strict but loving.
+They were strict but loving.
 I have an older sister who’s also a biologist, as well as a 33 year old adopted son, who is special needs.

 The first and most important part of my life is God.
-It is only through Him and praying and worship that I’ve been able to get through this.
-That I’ve been able to learn to love.
-That I’ve been able to learn to accept it and surrender, knowing that Steven isn’t actually mine.
+It is only through Him and praying and worship that I’ve been able to get through this and be able to learn to love.
+That I’ve been able to learn to accept the things I cannot change and surrender, knowing that my son Steven isn’t actually mine.
 That everyone and everything we have is a blessing.
 That sometimes we only have them for a short time because everything we have belongs to God.

 So, even with some of the challenges I’m facing at the moment, I’ve got joy and peace.
 Everything I do is for His glory.